lizanalab/bernenko2023exploring/README.md

 3. Omega coefficient.<br>
 4. Nestedness coefficient, N.<br>
 5. Probabilities (less, exact, greater).

-For details, see Section II.C "Network nestedness" of the manuscript.<br>
-The code that implements formulae 3--10 is exported from the module ```methods/nestedness/utils/nestedness.py```

 ## Hypergeometric test and HMM's enrichment folds
 _Script location:_```methods/hypergeometric_test```<br>